biirrr/llms-complex-leisure-search/README.md

 ## Commands

+### Data pre-processing

+* `hatch run lcls books extract` - Extract all solved threads into data/books/solved.json
+* `hatch run lcls games extract` - Extract all solved threads into data/games/solved.json

+### Data statistics

+* `hatch run lcls books stats` - Show basic statistics for the books data-set
+* `hatch run lcls games stats` - Show basic statistics for the games data-set

+### Experiments

 * `hatch run lcls games search --search-mode [default|exact] {NAME}` - Search IGDB by name. `--search-mode` can be used to force exact matches.
 * `hatch run lcls gemini process-requests {INPUT} {OUTPUT}` - Use Gemini to run the `templated_request`\ s from the `INPUT` file and write the result to `OUTPUT`.

+## Data

+All data is in the `data` directory, split into sub-folders by data-set.
+In the sub-folders the annotation data is in the `.csv` files.
+The `solved.json` files contain all threads that have been maked as solved.

 ## Development